jrckln/Bendyourspline/www/explanatory_comments.md

 Even with $k$ chosen as 2 or 3, such a model is flexible enough to relax the linearity assumption, i.e., the assumption that each increase in $x$ is associated with a difference in $y$ of $\beta_1$.
 Note, the regression model described above is still a linear model, despite that it provides a non-linear function of the explanatory variable $x$.

 In the last decades, a couple of techniques were developed that allow in very flexible ways to relax the linearity assumption.
 Among them are **fractional polynomials**, and various types of 'splines', like **natural (restricted cubic) splines** or **B-splines**.
 The use of these methods allow investigation of non-linear effects of continuous variables.
-In all these proposals, the continuous variable $x$ is first transformed into a few base functions, and the base functions are then used for modelling.
+In all these proposals, the continuous variable $x$ is first transformed into a few basis functions, and the basis functions are then used for modelling.

 <br>

 #### 2.1.
 Fractional polynomials

-Fractional polynomials select one or two base functions from a predefined catalogue of eight possible transformations, which is:
+Fractional polynomials[^1] select one or two basis functions from a predefined catalogue of eight possible transformations, which is:

 $$\{x^{-2}, x^{-1}, x^{-1/2}, log(x), x^{1/2}, x, x^{2}, x^{3}\}.$$

 The so-called 'powers' ($-2, -1, ..., 3$) in those transformations are selected by using those one or two transformations that yield the best model fit.
 Models requiring one power are called first-degree (FP1) function and models requiring two powers are second-degree (FP2) functions.
-If the same power is selected twice (i.e., ‘repeated powers’), e.g. $x^{2}$ is selected twice, the FP2 function is defined as $\beta_1 x^{2} + \beta_2 log(x)$.
+If the same power is selected twice (i.e., ‘repeated powers’), e.g. $x^{2}$ is selected twice, the FP2 function is defined as $\beta_1 x^{2} + \beta_2 x^{2} log(x)$.
 This defines 8 FP1 and 36 FP2 models.
 These 44 models are sufficient for most biomedical applications as they include very different types of non-linear functions.

-A suitable pretransformation is applied to make the base functions independent, but for pragmatic reasons the pretransformation of $x$ will only shift the values to the positive range (if necessary) and then divide them by a multiple of 10.
+A suitable pretransformation is applied to make the basis functions independent, but for pragmatic reasons the pretransformation of $x$ will only shift the values to the positive range (if necessary) and then divide them by a multiple of 10.
 In this way, the pretransformation stays simple enough to be written down in a report.

 To select the best model among those 44 candidates, a closed testing procedure, called the function selection procedure (FSP) has been introduced: